-Uber and the Company entered into the Master Framework Agreement, effective September 3, 2021 (as amended, the "Master Framework Agreement"), the Master Framework Agreement was amended by that certain Amendment No. 1 to the Master Framework Agreement, dated June 7, 2022 and subsequently amended by that certain Amendment No. 2 to the Master Framework Agreement, dated January 12, 2023 ("Amendment No. 2").
+Uber and the Company entered into the Master Framework Agreement, effective September 3, 2021 which was amended by Amendment No. 1 to the Master Framework Agreement, dated June 7, 2022, Amendment No. 2 to the Master Framework Agreement, dated January 12, 2023, and Amendment No. 3 to the Master Framework Agreement, dated September 6, 2023 (as amended, the "Master Framework Agreement").
+The term of the Master Framework Agreement has been extended twice and is currently effective until February 24, 2027 and automatically renews for one-year periods unless terminated.
 Pursuant to the Master Framework Agreement, the Company agreed to provide delivery robots for Uber deliveries and Uber to pay delivery fees based on the services provided by the delivery robots.
+In addition, among other things, under the Master Framework Agreement, the Company is obligated to obtain and maintain the necessary regulatory approvals and licenses and certain types and levels of insurance for the robots.

-The Company and Uber entered into separate Project Plans on February 3, 2022 and May 26, 2022, respectively (each a "Project Plan" and collectively the "Project Plans").
-Each of these Project Plans is governed by the terms of the Master Framework Agreement.
+The Company and Uber entered into separate Project Plans on February 3, 2022 ("Project Plan #1") and May 26, 2022 ("Project Plan #2" and together with Project Plan #1, the "Project Plans") for deployment of the Company's robots to perform concurrent deliveries on Uber's platform.
+Under Project Plan #1, Uber and the Company worked together to onboard 10 robots to perform concurrent deliveries on Uber's platform in a mutually agreed upon operating area in Los Angeles, California.
+Entering into Project Plan #2 signified satisfactory completion of Project Plan #1.
+Under Project Plan #2, Uber and the Company are working together to deploy up to 2,000 robots on Uber's platform in multiple cities in the U.S. Each of these Project Plans is governed by the terms of the Master Framework Agreement.
 Pursuant to the Project Plans, the Company and Uber have agreed to meet monthly to discuss completion dates and key milestones for the Master Framework Agreement and to establish operating areas.